Curious how to say “headache” in Korean?

 So today, we will show you what you need to know about how to say “headache” in Korean.

 Below, we’ll explain how to express “headache” in Korean.
-We’ve written the Korean words you need to know in both Hangeul (Korean Alphabet) and romanized English.
+We’ve written the Korean words you need to know in both Hangeul (Korean Alphabet) and Romanized English.

 If you’re serious about learning Korean, then we definitely recommend spending the hour it takes to learn the Korean Alphabet.
 This step-by-step guide explains it all.

-‘Headache’ in Korean
+“Headache” in Korean

 However, in case you have trouble remembering the word, there is also another expression you can use.
 This expression is 머리가 아프다 (meoriga apheuda) in its basic form.
-In English, this translates to ‘my head hurts’.
-You’ll be understood just fine by using this expression, but know that the word 두통 (duthong) is the more official one, and the one you’ll likely impress others with by knowing.
+In English, this translates to “my head hurts.”

-Associations for ‘Headache’ in Korean
+Associations for “Headache” in Korean

-To remember the official word for headache, 두통 (duthong), just imagine you have a massive two-ton (두통 | duthong) weight on your head that is causing a massive headache.
+To remember the official word for headache, 두통 (dutong), just imagine you have a massive two-ton (두통 | dutong) weight on your head that is causing a massive headache.

 To remember the expression 머리가 아프다 (meoriga apheuda) we first need to break it down: